ChuAn0428/Algorithms---Find-the-Peak-Value-and-Its-Index/README.md

 Example: In the 6-element array illustrated below, the p index is 3, and the peak value is 4.

-Read the input values (i.e., the array values) as a series of integers, one per line, from a text file and output the peak value and its index.
+This program reads the input values (i.e., the array values) as a series of integers, one per line, from a text file and outputs the peak value and its index.